bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The [WHATWG URL Standard](https://url.spec.whatwg.org/) uses a more selective and fine grained approach to selecting encoded characters than that used by the Legacy API.

-The WHATWG algorithm defines four “percent-encode sets” that describe ranges of characters that must be percent-encoded:
+The WHATWG algorithm defines four "percent-encode sets” that describe ranges of characters that must be percent-encoded:

 -   The *C0 control percent-encode set* includes code points in range U+0000 to U+001F (inclusive) and all code points greater than U+007E.
 -   The *fragment percent-encode set* includes the *C0 control percent-encode set* and code points U+0020, U+0022, U+003C, U+003E, and U+0060.